 COVID-19 unveiled a promising frontier in mental health app development.

 There’s no denying that we, as a society, have found ourselves in this all-inclusive crisis, an economical one, but also a societal one.
 Well over 100 countries worldwide introduced either a full or partial lockdown, affecting billions of people.
-We are struggling.
-Struggling with real tangible daily mini-crises and trying to make do in a, sometimes, impossible environment.

-New tools to combat old & known fears
+Mental health apps able to combat old & known fears

 We’re turning to technology for help more than ever.
 Thankfully the digital world is beautiful in its diversity and the Internet is filled not only with unsolicited advice (we all know it more than we’d want to), but also ideas and innovation, limited only to how much we’re willing to give out.

 And since it’s Mental Health Awareness Month, we should embrace this one trend emerging through our feeds and through technology: mental health awareness and innovation in a time of a crisis.

 What we’re seeing right now is an emerging world of mental health care apps unveiling the chance and potential of technology to help us, soothe us and comfort us.